 In order to create the best possible building for a client, it’s essential to start with the highest quality set of construction documents.
 When these crucial documents are complete, precise and free of errors, it translates into huge savings, expedited project schedules and a better facility that performs as expected.
 For FSB, maintaining this level of quality is the result of a multi-step process that requires a strong interdisciplinary team approach, utilizes state-of-the-art computer software and keeps the client informed at every stage of the process.

-“Our firm has an international reputation for producing superior construction documents, and our diligence in this area is a key reason why we have a high percentage of repeat clients,” said Gary James, FSB President, CEO and Civic Market Principal.
+“Our firm has an international reputation for producing superior construction documents, and our diligence in this area is a key reason why we have a high percentage of repeat clients,” said Gary James, FSB President and CEO.
 “Clients generally worry about four things: schedules, cost overruns, change orders and conflicts between any of the interested parties, such as contractor/subcontractor or client/contractor.
 When you provide thorough, high-quality construction documents, these concerns are addressed right away and worries can be alleviated.”

 Exceptional documents require exceptional input, which FSB obtains by conducting multiple in-depth design charrettes at the beginning of each project between the firm’s design team, the client and all other important stakeholders.
 Once the needs and vision for the project are determined and the design process is underway, the client is kept in the loop.